-Open your Bible now, if you will, for our study from Philippians chapter 2.
-We're looking at the second chapter of Philippians which is the most familiar section in this wonderful epistle.
+Open your Bible now, if you will.
+We're looking at the second chapter of Philippians, which is the most familiar section in this wonderful epistle.

-But, in spite of all of that there is lurking in that church a deadly snake with poisonous venom.
-And that deadly snake is the snake of disunity, discord and conflict which has poisoned so many many churches.
-In all of Paul's expressions of joy, in all of his positive affirming characterizations of this Philippian church, there is still lurking in the shadows an issue that is of grave concern to him and it is this issue of discord and disunity in the church.
+But, in spite of all of that, there is lurking in that church a deadly snake with poisonous venom.
+And that deadly snake is the snake of disunity, discord, and conflict, which has poisoned so many, many churches.
+In all of Paul's expressions of joy, in all of his positive, affirming characterizations of this Philippian church, there is still lurking in the shadows an issue that is of grave concern to him, and it is this issue of discord and disunity in the church.
 And he frames the letter, in a sense, with that issue.
-For example, in the first chapter he speaks of it, verse 27, when he says, "I want you to stand firm in one spirit, with one mind, striving together for the faith of the gospel."
-In chapter 4, the last chapter, he speaks of it in verses 1 and 2 when he says, "Stand firm in the Lord, my beloved, and I urge you Euodia and I urge Syntyche to live in harmony in the Lord.
+For example, in the first chapter he speaks of it, verse 27, when he says, "I want you to stand firm in one spirit, with one mind striving together for the faith of the gospel."
+In chapter 4, the last chapter, he speaks of it in verses 1 and 2 when he says, "stand firm in the Lord, my beloved.
+And I urge Euodia and I urge Syntyche to live in harmony in the Lord.
 Indeed, true comrade, I ask you also to help those women."

 Now let me go a step further and say to you that the unity of the church is inward not outward.
-When the Bible talks about unity it is not talking about some kind of outward unity, it is talking about an inward unity.
+When the Bible talks about unity it is not talking about some kind of outward unity.
+It is talking about an inward unity.
 It is talking about something that is internally compelling, not externally controlled.
-It is more heartfelt than credal.
+It is more heartfelt than creedal.
 It is not particularly verbal as much as it is emotional, spiritual.
 It is the union of hearts and minds and souls in common cause.
-It's not people just being united because they're in the same container, it's people who are literally attracted to each other because they're pulled by the same power.
+It's not people just being united because they're in the same container.
+It's people who are literally attracted to each other because they're pulled by the same power.

 And so, as Paul writes the Philippian church as good as it is, as zealous as it is, as loving as it is, as courageous as it is, as passionate as it is, as sympathetic as it is, prayerful as it is, there's still the lurking danger of discord.
 And discord is such a tragedy in the church, such a debilitation in the church that he pleads with them to do all they can to avoid it.